thrandale/Connect-4/README.md

 ## How to use
 - It is hosted using firebase at [theo-connect4](https://theo-connect4.web.app/)
 - To run locally, open the index.html file
-- You can configure a few things in the sketch.js file.
-    - starting player
-    - number of human players (0, 1 or 2)

 ## The AI
 - The AI is a minimax algorithm with alpha-beta pruning.